Instrument landing system localizer: Localizer in cockpit

 An attitude indicator (AI), more commonly known as an artificial horizon.
-The localizer is shown on the scale below the attitude gauge, and is in this case looking almost as a small white "^" sign.
+The localizer is shown on the scale below the attitude gauge, appearing as a small white "^" sign.
 Both the indicator and its scale are small.

-The localizer indicator is (on most aircraft manufactured from the late 1950s) shown below the Attitude Indicator, but is still a part of this instrument together with the glide path indicator and the cross in the center of the instrument which is called flight director.
+In an aircraft with an ILS, the navigation radio can be tuned to the ILS frequency of the desired runway during descent and approach.
+The localizer indicator will then show whether the aircraft is on the localizer beam transmitted from the airport, slightly to the left of the beam, or slightly to the right.
+At most airports, the localizer beam is directed in the heading of the runway, in which case the pilot (or autopilot) will adjust the heading towards the beam to position the aircraft for the approach.

+Instruments

-The glide path scale is located to the right of the attitude sphere.
-On aircraft which have a mechanical gyro compass are both the localizer and glide path indicated as a vertical and a horizontal arrow in the compass as well.
-But they are essentially read in the same way.
-On some aircraft is only the glide path indicated on two main instruments, and the oldest version of ILS-instruments was an instrument of its own used instead.
+On most aircraft manufactured since the late 1950s, the localizer indicator is located below the Attitude Indicator as part of the same instrument, together with the glide path indicator.
+On aircraft with mechanical gyro compasses, the localizer and glide path are indicated as a vertical and a horizontal arrow in the compass.
+On some aircraft only the glide path is indicated on two main instruments, and the oldest version of ILS instruments was an instrument of its own used instead.
 This used two dangling bars, fixed in the middle of the top (localizer indicator) and in the middle of the left side (glide path indicator), and if the aircraft was located on the intended glide path, the dangling bars formed a cross.
-This is, in theory, however, more difficult to learn—but even for pilots experienced with using such indicators, it added another instrument they needed to focus on.
-With the indicators added to the artificial horizon (and to the compass), the pilot can theoretically watch the attitude simultaneously with the localizer and glide path.
+This is, in theory, more difficult to learn and even for experienced pilots added another instrument to focus on.
+With the indicators added to the artificial horizon and compass, the pilot can watch the attitude simultaneously with the localizer and glide path.

-In modern cockpits, the localizer is seen as a colored dot (usually in the shape of a diamond) at the bottom of the artificial horizon.
-It does not appear during cruise, but comes up during the descent and approach to the selected runway, provided that the navigation radio is set to the ILS frequency of that specific runway.
-If the transmitted localizer beam, which usually, but not always, is directed in the heading of the runway extension (exceptions exist, for instance, in Innsbruck, Austria and in Macao).
-If the aircraft is located on this line, the localizer dot will appear in the middle of the scale.
-But if the aircraft is located a little left of the beam, the marker will appear to the right on the localizer gauge scale in cockpit.
-The pilot then knows he or she must adjust the heading towards the dot.
+In modern cockpits, the localizer is shown as a colored marker (usually in the shape of a diamond) at the bottom of the artificial horizon during the descent and approach to the selected runway, provided that the navigation radio is set to the ILS frequency of that specific runway.
+If the aircraft is located on the localizer beam, the localizer marker will appear in the middle of the scale; if the aircraft is slightly to the left of the beam, the marker will appear to the right on the localizer gauge scale in cockpit, and vice versa, so that adjusting the heading toward the marker will move the aircraft closer to the localizer beam.